Jacob, Margrave of Baden-Baden

 holy orders and later became Bishop of Metz.

 Jacob I was the opposite of his father; Enea Silvio de Piccolomini (Pope Pius II) characterized him as famous among the Germans for his justice and intelligence.

 In his early years he was ruler of the family possessions in Hohenberg, until at the age of 24 he succeeded to the government of Baden.
 He was described as a pugnacious knight and a frugal father of the state and was popular among the princes as a mediator.
 Both Emperor Sigismund and Emperor Frederick III, under whom he served, thought highly of him.

 When as the result of a miscarriage his sister Agnes fled in the middle of a conflict about inheritance, the Margrave lost his claim to the Duchy of Schleswig.
 He was so angry that he confined Agnes for the rest of her life in Eberstein Castle in Ebersteinburg.
 (The incident is remembered as the "Double Disaster of Gottorf").

 When in 1437 the Treaty of Sponheim came into force, Jacob and Frederick III, Count of Veldenz jointly inherited the County of Sponheim on the death of John V, Count of Sponheim-Starkenburg, thus gaining possessions on the Moselle.
 In 1442 he bought for 30,000 guilders from the descendants of Walter von Geroldseck half the lordship of Lahr and Mahlberg.

 Family and children

-He married 25 July 1418 Catherine, daughter of Charles II, Duke of Lorraine and Margaret of the Palatinate.
+Jakob married 25 July 1418 Catherine, daughter of Charles II, Duke of Lorraine and Margaret of the Palatinate.
 They had the following children: